DirectStandards/timplus-server-boot/CertificateCreation.md

 # Cerificate and Trust Anchor Creation

 For productions environments, certificates and trust anchors are best obtained from commercial PKI services.
-These services generally come with a relatively modest cost but can become prohibitive expense for testing purposes.
-Tools such as openSSL can be used to generate test certificates, however they can be tedious to configure especially when needing to configure specific certificate attributes.
+These services generally come with a relatively modest cost but can become a prohibitive expense for testing purposes.
+Tools such as openSSL can be used to generate test certificates, however, they can be tedious to configure especially when needing to configure specific certificate attributes.
 Although not recommended for production use, the reference implementation provides the TIMPlusCertGenerator tool for creating TIM+ compliant trust anchors and certificates.

 ## Certificate Jargon
 TIM+ uses X509 certificates for TLS connections and X509 certificate authorities for enforcing trust between these connection.
 A certificate authority is actually just a certificate with certain fields, policies, extensions.
 Specifically a certificate authority is a certificate that can sign subordinate certificates using its private key and has its basic constraint policy set to true.
 Root certificates are certificate authorities whose issuer and subfields are the same.